Epeli Lairoti: National team

 In 2017 Lairoti was called up by coach Christophe Gamel for the Fiji national football team.
 He made his debut on September 2, 2017, in a 0–0 draw against Indonesia.
 He came in for Narendra Rao in the 90th minute of play.

+In 2023 he was called up again by Robert Sherman for the national team in preparation for the 2023 Pacific Games.